plundell/webpack-html-file-injector/README.md

 # webpack-html-file-injector
 A simple webpack loader plugin which replaces a tag in an html file with the contents of another html file.
-This enables the creating a single large index.html file from multiple component.html files.
-So if you have these 3 files:
+Using this you can easily create a single large index.html file from multiple component.html files.

+## Example
+If you have these 3 files:

-#### **`src/index.html`**
+**`src/index.html`**
 ```html
 <!DOCTYPE html>
 <html>